mdyd-dev/product-marketplace-template/README.md

 ```
 ## Chat configuration

-To enable chat you have to enable mutation.
+To enable chat you have to execute mutation.
 Start the http server locally that will serve the GUI use:
 ```
 pos-cli gui serve [environment]
 ```
 To open platformOS Admin go to http://localhost:3333 and then hit "Go to GraphiQL"

-Put this mutation into editor:
+Put this mutation into editor and run:
 ```
 mutation EnableChat {
     constant_set(name: "USE_WEBSOCKET_CHAT", value: "true") {